 This course is organized by the Institute for Human Rights and Business (IHRB) and the Rafto Foundation, in co-operation with the Department of Comparative Politics.

-Part-time course with three sessions from Friday to Sunday at the University of Bergen.
+Part-time course with three online sessions during the autumn semester.

-The sessions will be a mixture of lectures, seminars, group presentations and role play.
+The sessions will be a mixture of lectures, seminars, and discussions.

 Vurdering / eksamen